branflake2267/docs/packages/docs-generator/README.md

 * Run `npm install`.
 This will install the binary in `node_modules/.bin/sencha-docs-generator`.

 ### Debug
 Instead of running `npm install` run `npm link`.
-If you do use npm link, run it from the config directory.
+If you do use `npm link`, run it from the config directory.

 * Run `npm link` this will link the binary to the global repository.
     * Or better yet, `cd build-config-sencha` and then run `npm link ../docs-generator`.